Aprea333/RayTracing_GEM/README.md

 RayTracing_GEM requires .NET 7.0.201 to run.
 It is possible to download the latest version [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)
 This library uses some external libraries.
 The user should not worry as .NET automatically imports them with the repository download.
 The libraries are:
 - [CommandLineParser](https://github.com/commandlineparser/commandline) to build the Command Line Interface
-- SHELL PROGRESS BAR to show a progress bar during while rendering
+- [ShellProgressBar](https://www.nuget.org/packages/ShellProgressBar/) to show a progress bar during while rendering
+- [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/2.1.1) to converta pfm image into an LDR image

 This library is available for Windows, Linux and MacOS systems.

 ## Usage
 In order to use the library you can clone this repository through the command

-  git@github.com:Aprea333/RayTracing_GEM.git
+`git@github.com:Aprea333/RayTracing_GEM.git`

-Alternatively, you can download the latest version of the code from the [releases page]
+Alternatively, you can download the latest version of the code from the [releases page](https://github.com/Aprea333/RayTracing_GEM/releases).
+To check that the code works as expected, uou can run the suite of tests using the following command:
+`dotnet test`

+To get command line help for the usage, and see all the commands for the different mode, use the command:
+`dotnet run`

+### Demo mode
+Use this mode to create a simple image.
+For example, running the following command `dotnet run -- demo[options]` the image on the right will be generated.
+The same image is obtained in render mode from the input file INPUT.

+To view all the possible options of the demo command you can run `dotnet run --demo -help`

 ## License
 The code is released under GNU General Public License.
 See the file [REFERENCE](https://github.com/Aprea333/RayTracing_GEM/blob/master/LICENSE) for further informations.